wrath16/MapPartyAssist/README.md

 * If a party member goes offline just as you are entering a portal, this will cancel the portal and can lead to double-counting for Thief's Maps only.
 * A party member consuming a Thief's Map immediately after finishing another party member's regular map without entering a portal may result in it not being counted.
 * Waiting too long to enter a (non-Thief's Map, non-self-owned) portal can result in double counting, as can restarting the game or Dalamud.

+#### Loot tracker issues:
+* Gil earned from challenge logs will be counted.
+* Items dropped from non-treasure hunt monsters who are nearby will be counted.